cstosgale/influx-covidapi-exporter/README.md

 # Configuration

+N.B.
+A Sample config file is provided, please rename this to config.json for the script to work correctly

 The operation of the script is configured by the data in config.json.
 This defines:

 api_schemas: the schema of the metrics you wish to download